h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 - Use the vector database if the user is asking about information.
 - Use Google sheets to catalog what happened in the conversation.
 ```

-4. Configure the webhook URL for external tool access -- this is agnostic to the tools you're using.
-Many automation tools will have a webhook system which you can use to trigger your agent.

-5. Select a frontier-quality LLM.
-I prefer Claude 3.5 Sonnet v2, but ChatGPT-4-turbo or Google Gemini are also great).

 ### Vector Database Configuration
 1. Prepare your knowledge base documents.
 Gather all your key resources like your website content, FAQs, and documentation - basically anything you want your agent to know about.